KennethBenicio/MSc-Multilinear-Algebra/README.md

 ### Solution:

-Once more it will be possible to find an example in this [file](https://github.com/KennethBenicio/MSc-Multilinear-Algebra/blob/master/MATLAB/homeworks.m) inside the section for Homework 05 about the usage of the method n_mod_prod(Tensor, Matrices, Modes) from the class tensor.
+&nbsp;&nbsp;&nbsp;&nbsp; Once more it will be possible to find an example in this [file](https://github.com/KennethBenicio/MSc-Multilinear-Algebra/blob/master/MATLAB/homeworks.m) inside the section for Homework 05 about the usage of the method n_mod_prod(Tensor, Matrices, Modes) from the class tensor.

 # Homework 6: High Order Singular Value Decomposition (HOSVD)